Illeeminati/doc/docs/source/rules/ig_rules.rst

    | **Example:**
    | Dylan has just made his account and has decided he wants to make a character named Donald Trump, he creates his character and spawns in-game.
 This is an Unacceptable Character Name - Dylan should try and pick a unique name which is not widely known or represents any sort of celebrity.
 Dylan would be asked to change his characrer name.

+************************
+Lying to Administrators
+************************
+Lying to Administrators is a rule that is enforced to prevent players from telling lies to gain any sort of advantage.
+Players of placeholder are expected to tell the truth about scenarios if questioned on it and be able to back it up with screenshots, logs or video evidence.
+Lying to an Administrator is a very serious offense and will result in a ban or punishment depending on severity.

+   | **Example:**
+   | Dylan accidentally uses one of an item in game accidentally in which he was not meant to use, me makes a report and the administrator asks him to provide him with the logs from his clientside.
+Dylan then provides the administrator with the logs but has edited them to show he used five of the item instead of one.
+This is Lying to Administrators - Dylan should never attempt to change the logs of his clientside as the logs can be checked serverside by administrators.
+Dylan would be punished in this scenario.